 The US Dollar is the official currency of Ecuador.
 Foreign currencies can be exchanged at banks and at exchange houses (casas de cambio), the latter being generally the best option.
 The rate of commission varies between 1 per cent and 4 per cent, so it is worth shopping around.
 ATMs are available in large urban areas.Galapagos Islands (Ecuador)

 US dollars cash is the easiest option for purchases on the islands.
+ATM's are available in Puerto Ayora on Isla Santa Cruz & Puerto Baquerizo on Isla San Cristobal.
+There are no ATM's in Puerto Villamil on Isla Isabela.
 In Galapagos there is only one bank and you can only get cash with MasterCard.
 There are no official money exchange businesses in the Galapagos.
 MasterCard is widely accepted in Galapagos and Ecuador, however there is a 10% service charge on all credit card payments.

 You will need to take money with you to cover those meals not included in your tour cost.
 Other costs to consider are drinking water, tips, laundry, souvenirs, additional sightseeing and possible delays.
 It is much better to come with more than you would expect to spend and to end the trip with a surplus, rather than being caught short!

-You must pay US$110 entrance fee to Galapagos Islands National Park upon arrival at Baltra or San Cristobal Airport in the Galapagos (this includes the $10 transit card fee).
+Before you check-in for your flight from Quito to the Galapagos, you will need to purchase a US$10 transit card (which you will need to hold on to as you will need to present it on your return from the Galapagos).
+You must pay US$100 entrance fee to Galapagos Islands National Park upon arrival at Baltra or San Cristobal Airport in the Galapagos.
 This has be paid in US dollar cash (credit cards are not accepted).
 If your trip visits Isabela Island, there is also a US$5 park fee to be paid upon arrival in some sites.